Safely Visit the Museum

 Do I need to wear a mask or gloves when I visit?

-Our staff and volunteers will wear masks in all public spaces and members of our team who will be providing items to guests such as visitor guides, change for cash payments, etc. will wear gloves.
-We would encourage all guests to take preventative measures to ensure the well-being of other guests, but wearing masks or gloves is not required.
+The Mayor of Kansas City issued an executive order that requires all guests to wear facemasks when inside the Museum.
+Please visit the City of Kansas City’s website for more information and to view the limited number of exceptions.
+Additionally, our staff and volunteers will wear masks in all public spaces and members of our team who will be providing items to guests such as visitor guides, change for cash payments, etc. will wear gloves.

 Are you still doing programs?